tianshilu/netie/README.md

 ------

-The output is a list with the data of the estimated anti-tumor selection pressure for each clone (ac) and for the whole tumor (a). ac indicates the inferred anti-tumor selection pressure for clone c. a indicates the inferred anti-tumor selection pressure for the whole tumor.
+The output is a list with the data of the estimated anti-tumor selection pressure for each clone (ac) and for the whole tumor (a).
+The output list is consisting of two lists (all_parameters and final_parameters). all_parameters is the inferred variables ac and a for each MCMC iterations and final_parameters is the posterior means of the variables. ac indicates the inferred anti-tumor selection pressure for clone c. a indicates the inferred anti-tumor selection pressure for the whole tumor.

 Two example output results can be found here:
 <a href="https://github.com/tianshilu/Netie/tree/main/example" class="uri">https://github.com/tianshilu/Netie/tree/main/example</a>